 I’m proud to say we’ve survived since the early days of the web.
 Today we are proud to say we lived through COVID-19.
 But it’s nothing to brag about.
 We continue to grow because we love doing what we do.
 We’ve been told our value is our experience, reliability, and customer service.
 We’re honest and these principles have allowed us to thrive.

 This All Starts With the Interview

 We hire when it hurts (that was an expensive, learned trait).
 We test everyone, get a good grasp on if they fit our culture.
 We’ve evolved over the years and still rely on the gut response.
-Does the hiring staff feel good with this person?
+Does the hiring staff feel good about this person?
 Will they mesh with the current staff?
 How will they present with a client?
-Do they “get” the agency life is about given and take?
+Do they “get” the agency life is about give and take?

 We also give chances.
 We don’t take excusing a staff member lightly.
 Empathy drives this to seek answers.
 Where are we wrong?
 What could we do better?
 Can we coach up?
 We have a process for this and it works pretty well.

 Ultimately when someone is excused from TM they’ve made this choice.
 No matter if they make the call or we do the employee owns that decision.
 On our end, as with many employers, it comes to a business decision.
 Those are complex but, they come down to how that person fits the culture and makes the machine hum (hint: we kill predatory cancer fast; the longer you keep it around the more it infects and spreads).

 History has taught me about the web and SEO business.
 The longevity of a client is as good as their perception of ROI (return on investment).
 If we are lucky we’ll be able to manage that to 90%.
 The other 7% is on them: internal processes, people, and financial feasibility.
 That final 3% is the mess of ad platforms, plugins, software updates, skewed data, and unknowns.

 We choose to invest as much as we can in controlling what we build and advertise for a client.
 Our guiding lights are four principles: